Deep Probabilistic Supervision for Image Classification: Appendix

 \textbf{Architectures.} Because of the small size of the images, the ResNet and DenseNet networks have been modified to include a $3 \times 3$ convolution instead of the usual $7 \times 7$ convolution for all datasets except ImageNet.
 The ViT-B \citep{dosovitskiy2020image} model has been pretrained on ImageNet for all experiments and is available in Pytorch \citep{paszke2019pytorch}.

-\textbf{Method-specific hyperparameters.} For the temporal ensemble, we set the momentum parameter $\alpha=0.6$, gradually ramping up the distillation loss over the first 100 epochs (45 for ImageNet) and anneal Adam’s $\beta_1$ to zero during the final 50 epochs.
+\textbf{Method-specific hyperparameters.} For the temporal ensemble, we set the momentum parameter $\alpha=0.6$, gradually ramping up the distillation loss over the first 100 epochs (45 for ImageNet) and anneal Adam’s $\beta_1$ to zero during the final 50 epochs (25 for ImageNet).
 For DLB, we follow \citet{shen2022self} and use a temperature of $3$ and set $\alpha = 1.0$, but train for only 100 epochs to offset the doubled mini-batch size.
 For PS-KD, we let $\alpha_T = 0.8$ ($\alpha_T = 0.3$ for ImageNet).
 For the knowledge distillation of the ensembles, we use a temperature of 3.

-\textbf{Label Noise.} Inspired by methods in semi-supervised learning, we construct BSD+ by combining BSD with a contrastive loss term.
-We do this by utilizing a strong and a weak set of augmentations, where the weak set is used for BSD, and the strong is used for the contrastive term.
+\textbf{Label Noise.} Inspired by methods in semi-supervised learning, we construct DPS+ by combining DPS with a contrastive loss term.
+We do this by utilizing a strong and a weak set of augmentations, where the weak set is used for DPS, and the strong is used for the contrastive term.
 We define the contrastive loss as

-where $m$ is the number of strongly augmented views, and $T_j$ is the corresponding transform.
-For the strong set of augmentations, we utilize AutoAugment \citep{cubuk2018autoaugment}, in combination with CutMix \citep{yun2019cutmix} and Random Erasing \citep{zhong2020random}.
-For BSD+, we set $m=2$ for all noise levels and schedule the learning rate using cosine annealing \citep{loshchilov2016sgdr}.
+where $m$ is the number of strongly augmented views, and $T_j$ is the corresponding transform, which is added to the supervised loss like $\mathcal{L}+\lambda_c\mathcal{L}_c$.
+For the strong set of augmentations, we utilize TrivialAugment \citep{muller2021trivialaugment}, in combination with CutMix \citep{yun2019cutmix} and Random Erasing \citep{zhong2020random}.
+For DPS+, we set $m=2$ for all noise levels and schedule the learning rate using cosine annealing \citep{loshchilov2016sgdr}.